djalbat/yapp/README.md

 Open the `index.html` file in the root of the repository.
 There is an example for each of the supported languages.
 For instructions on building and live reloading, see the section on building near the foot of this readme file.

-## FiraCode
+## Fira Code

-Yapp supports [FiraCode](https://github.com/tonsky/FiraCode) by default, so you need to provide the necessary font files if you want this.
+Yapp supports [Fira Code](https://github.com/tonsky/FiraCode) by default, so you need to provide the necessary font files if you want this.
 These can be found in the `css/` directory and can be copied as-is to the necessary file folder, server, etc. Additionally, there is a small squiggle image that is used to highlight errors.
 This should also be supplied, or just do without the squiggle.

 ## Contributions